input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ## MinSwap Dex v2 reaudit

-**Description**
+**Auditor**: Certik

-From: Certik To: MinSwap Labs
+**Auditee**: MinSwap Labs

-**Summary:** Minswap AMM V2 uses a constant-product formula (x * y = k) to price trades, ensuring that larger trades incur progressively worse rates to protect liquidity.
+**Description**: Minswap AMM V2 uses a constant-product formula (x * y = k) to price trades, ensuring that larger trades incur progressively worse rates to protect liquidity.
 To handle concurrency on Cardano, it uses a batching system where user actions become orders that are collected and executed together in a liquidity pool.
 Only whitelisted wallets, called batchers, are allowed to trigger and process these batch transactions.

-**Findings**
+### Findings

 **May be relevant**
 - **ORD-02 Unoptimized check:** Using empty strings to verify if assets are ADA.
 It is recommended to use functions that do the verification.
-Detectable pattern: use of empty string to compare an asset name.
+<ins>Detectable pattern</ins>: use of empty string to compare an asset name.

 **Not relevant**